-It is estimated that one in four of us will be living in a care home during the final years of our life.
-Despite this knowledge, very few of us consider the financial implications until it is too late.
-Care home fees can cost on average £36,000 per year and if you have been prudent and managed to save for your later years, own your own home or have savings, it is likely that you will be liable to pay for these fees yourself.
-In a short amount of time these hard earned savings will be eroded so there is very little left for your children to inherit.
+It is estimated that one in four of us will be living in a care home during the final years of our lives.
+Currently, it is not unusual for care home fees to be up to £52,000 per year or more.
+Unfortunately, very few of us consider the financial implications of our care fees until it is too late.
+If you have been prudent and managed to save for your later years, and you own your own home, it is likely that you will have to pay these fees yourself.
+In a short time, your assets will be eroded so that there is very little left for your children to inherit.

-Many couples do not realise that they may be able to safeguard at least half the value of their property simply by changing the way they own their homes combined with having an effective Will.
+Many couples do not realise that they may be able to safeguard at least half the value of their family home simply by changing the way they own it, combined with having effective Wills.

-Obviously, legal advice should be taken before transferring any assets, not only to ensure that they give effect to your wishes, but also to ensure they do not fall foul of the Deprivation of Assets Legislation.
-This legislation allows local authorities to recover assets that have been deliberately disposed of to avoid paying care fees.
+Obviously, legal advice should be taken before transferring any assets, not only to ensure that your wishes are honoured but also so that you do not fall foul of the ‘deprivation of assets’ rule.
+This allows local authorities to recover assets that they deem to have been deliberately disposed of by the owner so that they can avoid paying their own care fees.

 We can provide the advice and guidance you need to effectively protect your assets.
 Please contact our team on 0113 320 5000.

 NB: timescales and fees are subject to change – please ask for details.

 Yes but there are consequences.
 We can advise you on the implications both good and bad.

 If you transfer your home into someone else’s name and the sole intention is to avoid the payment of care home fees, the council will deem the transfer to be a “deliberate deprivation of assets”.
 If the local authority believes a transfer has occurred for this reason, it can place a charge against the property so that care fees are repaid when the property is sold.
 There is no time limit on this after which it is OK to transfer a property – the local authority can go back as far as they like.